kiyagak/Nessus-Portfolio/Authenticated-Credentialed-Scan.md

 The goal is to use Nessus Essentials to run an authenticated (credentialed) scan on a Windows target.

 ### 1. Prepare the Target Systems

-Credentialed scans require proper configuration on the hosts being scanned.
+### Tips and Limitations
+- Nessus Essentials is great for home/small networks or testing, but lacks advanced features like unlimited IPs, agents, or compliance templates in paid versions.
+- For remote/work-from-home setups, install Nessus Essentials on the target machine and scan localhost (127.0.0.1) for self-authenticated scans.

 **For Windows Targets:**
-- Use a local or domain account with **administrative privileges**.
+- Use a local or domain account with **administrative privileges** that is not your daily admin account for security purposes.
 - Enable **File and Printer Sharing** (for SMB access on ports 139/445).
 	- In the bottom-left search bar search **advanced sharing settings**.
 	- Click `Managed advanced sharing settings`.